- Cash flow management involves understanding upcoming expenses and comparing them against accounts receivable and future sales.

-You won't always find yourself with negative cash flow.
-Sometimes, you may have a surplus of cash.
+Sometimes, however, you may have a surplus of cash.
 That money can affect future opportunities, so you don't want it to sit around.

 Accountants recommend that you make the money work for you.
 You can do this by making short-term investments and using the money to pay off debts faster.
-This way, the money will manifest its use through generated interest or shorter loan terms.
+That way, the money will benefit you through generated interest or shorter loan terms.

 Understanding cash flow management is vital to the success of your business.
 If you can accurately project cash flow, you will steer your business in the right direction.